GeoffB6000/Geoff-s-Notes/Six_poems_presentation.md

 ![blank](white_space.png)
 ## "Thesis"
-While Knipe is best known as a cut paper artist, her collection of *Six Narrative Poems* deserves critical attention for its interaction with the movement to abolish slavery in Liverpool.
+While Knipe is best known as a cut paper artist, her collection of *Six Narrative Poems* deserves critical attention for its interaction with Liverpool's history in 1787, a year in which anti-slavery sentiment in Liverpool crystallized in the form of the Society for Effecting the Abolition of the Slave Trade.

 ![preface](Knipe_preface.png)